Help Desk Support Analyst

 - Experience with Windows operating system, Microsoft Office and troubleshooting network connections

-- Strong customer service skills and the ability to communicate effectively in oral and written form with technical and non-technical clients and with all functional groups within Information Technology Services are essential
+- Strong customer service skills and the ability to communicate effectively in oral and written form with technical and non-technical clients and with all functional groups within Information Technology Services

 - Must be a positive, hardworking person able to deal successfully with a diverse group of users, faculty, staff and students